🍀 FEE-WAIVED BUNNY ADOPTIONS MARCH 18th-19th for St. Patrick’s Day! Click here to view bunnies and schedule an appointment.

 Download an ASSISTANCE dog tag Application and Affidavit Email completed form to bryan.bray@ventura.org

-An emotional support animal is a type of assistance animal that is recognized as a “reasonable accommodation” for a person with a disability under the federal Fair Housing Act (FHAct, 42 U.S.C.A.
+Using an emotional support animal or an emotional support dog is a type of assistance that is recognized as “reasonable accommodation” for a person with a disability under the Federal Fair Housing Act.
+(FHAct, 42 U.S.C.A.
 3601 et seq.).
 The assistance animal is not a pet according to the U.S. Department of Housing and Urban Development (HUD).
 HUD is the agency that oversees the FHAct and investigates claims of housing discrimination.

 There are only two questions that HUD says a housing provider should consider with a request for an assistance animal as a reasonable accommodation: